Kattis/problem-package-format/appendix/languages.md

 # Languages

-File endings in parenthesis are not used for determining language.
+File endings in parentheses are not used for determining language.

 | Code         | Language            | Default entry point | File endings                    |
 | ------------ | ------------------- |---------------------| ------------------------------- |